 So this is my Farmer's Market Beekeeping outfit.

 I just feel bee-ish when I wear this dress.
 I may even pin a fuzzy bee on the lapel to make it fun.
 I got this dress from eShakti.
 They provide custom women's clothes.
 For example - I liked this dress and the standard measurements fit me fine, but I wanted to raise the hemline to just above the knees.
 So I asked for that - and they delivered.
 No extra charge.
 If I checked the measurements and found that I needed more/less in an area, they would adjust it.
 It's the perfect women's shopping solution.

 The dress fits great.
 I love that it has waist detail and pockets!!
 I hope it will help me bring in big honey sales when we bring our products to the farmer's markets.

-The links in this post may be affiliate links.
+The links in this post may be affiliate links and products are often received for review purposes.
 Read the full disclosure.